 All the Lovers in the Night by Mieko Kawakami | Book Review

-All the Lovers in the Night by the Japanese writer, Mieko Kawakami is such a beautiful novel exploring a quiet tragedy of the ordinary life and loneliness of its inhabitants.
-Written with so much compassion, this novel is also an ode to the life of introverted individuals and those who look for basic human interaction and affection based on integrity and empathy.
+All the Lovers in the Night by the Japanese writer, Mieko Kawakami is a beautiful novel exploring the quiet tragedy of the ordinary life and loneliness of its inhabitants.
+Written with profound compassion, this novel is also an ode to the life of introverted individuals and to those who seek basic human interaction and affection rooted in integrity and empathy.

 “I was convinced that there was no way I could be any more alone but now I’d finally realised how alone I truly was.
 Despite the crowds of people, and all the different places, a limitless supply of sounds and colours paced together, there was nothing here that I could reach out and touch. (….) there was no other place for me to go, no home for me to return to (…).
 I was tired of dealing with people. (…) I could not think of a single thing about me that would be worth sharing.”